aM0NKE/GerrySort-ABM/README.md

 ## Citation
 If you use this model in your research, please cite:
-> Vaudrin, R. (2025).
+> Vaudrin, R., Tang, T., Lees, M.H.
+(2026).
 GerrySort: An Agent-Based Model for Simulating Gerrymandering and Geographical Partisan Sorting.
-Master’s Thesis, University of Amsterdam.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.